- Apply Today

 Amounts: A two-year $20,000 stipend and full tuition scholarship.

 Eligible Programs: Biological sciences; biomedical engineering; chemistry; civil engineering; clinical psychology; clinical and translational rehabilitation health science; computational sciences; electrical and computer engineering; mechanical engineering, neuroscience.

 The Rev. John P. Raynor, S.J.
 Fellowships are funded by an endowment from members of the President’s Council.
 As a fitting tribute to Fr.
 Raynor, the donors specified that the fellowships foster excellent scholarships for graduate students.

-Up to three fellowships are available to doctoral students.
-Doctoral fellowships include stipends up to $20,000 and tuition scholarships that pay for continuous enrollment charges.
+Two fellowships are available to doctoral students.
+Doctoral fellowships include stipends approximate to $22,000 and tuition scholarships that pay for continuous enrollment charges.

 Arthur J. Schmitt was an industrial executive who expressed his commitment to education, and the development of responsible leadership through Christian principles and ideals.
 He founded the Arthur J. Schmitt Foundation in 1941, dedicating its resources toward fashioning a better and more humane world.

 The Arthur J. Schmitt Leadership Fellowships are available to students in doctoral programs.
-Eight to ten fellowships are awarded.
-Each fellowship carries a ten-month stipend up to $17,500.
+Each fellowship carries a ten-month stipend of approximately $18,500.
 The fellowship includes a scholarship that pays for continuous enrollment fees.

 Cyril E. Smith (1900-1969) was a lifelong educator who came to Marquette University in 1934.
 In 1974, Dr. Smith honored Marquette graduate students in history and the humanities with the wonderful gift of a unique scholarship trust.